 Here the superscripts H and C indicate whether this is the individual parameter for Home or Clinic BP measurements, and S and D tell whether these are systolic or diastolic BP, and gi is the demographic group – one of six possible combinations of sex (male/female) and race-ethnicity (White/Black/Mexican-American – these being the ethnic categories of the NHANES dataset, except for a small “Other” category that we have excluded from the analysis).
 For each demographic group we estimate a separate Gompertz baseline mortality μ0g=Bgeθgt.
 In order to better understand the value of these variability covariates in augmenting the predictive power of more traditional covariates, we also consider a version of the model with an extra term βFRSFRSi, where FRSi is the Framingham Risk Score (1998 version) for individual i.
 As the mean systolic BP is a substantial component of the FRS, this version of the model drops the mean-BP terms βMSMiS and βMDMiD from the linear predictor.

 It is important to recognize that the individual covariates – σiHS , etc. – that enter into the individual mortality rate above are not observed quantities.
 They influence the observed BP measurements, and in the course of our MCMC simulations posterior distributions are generated for each individual, representing an inference about the range of possible values that these unknown quantities might have, based on the totality of observations.
 In order to improve the numerical stability and interpretability of the results, these inferred covariates are centered and normalized.
 Each inferred covariate xi appears in the mortality formula as xi-xsx where sx is the posterior standard deviation for the covariate x and x is a centering parameter chosen to bring the average model mortality over the population – and averaged over the complete posterior distribution – as near as possible to the observed mortality at each age.
 Note that the choice of x does not, in principle, affect the statistical analysis.
-The main purpose is to help the interpretability of the Gompertz mortality parameters, making the baseline mortality comparable to the average over the population.
+The main purpose is to help the interpretability of the Gompertz mortality parameters, making the baseline mortality comparable to the average mortality over the population (of a given age, sex, etc.).
 Such centering is also generally good practice for the numerical stability of the algorithm.

-Normalization by sx has the advantage of making all the parameters comparable in scale, so that β=0.7 means that an increase of 1 SD in an individual’s value of this covariate would correspond to a doubling of mortality risk.
+In the end, we also divide each coefficient by the estimated SD of the corresponding covariate.
+Normalization by sx has the advantage of making all the coefficients comparable in scale, so that β=0.7 means that an increase of 1 SD in an individual’s value of this covariate would correspond to a doubling of mortality risk.

 Our statistical approach proceeded through the following steps (further details are provided in the supplemental appendix):